Railk/T3S/README.md

 			"ecmascript_target":"ES3"
 		}

-Here's an exemeple that do :
+Here's an exemple that do :

 	1. One pre processing command : <code>node .settings/.components</code>
 	2. The actual compilation with an output dir and amd module : <code>tsc /absolute/path/to/filename.ts --outDir ./.build --module amd</code>